-A scheme has started to ensure people with mental health issues in the West Midlands are kept out of custody and receive the right treatment.
+A scheme to ensure people with mental health issues are kept out of custody and receive the right treatment has started in the West Midlands.

 The Street Triage scheme will see mental health nurses and paramedics join police on callouts where people need immediate mental health support.

 The family of former factory worker Mikey Powell, from Birmingham, had campaigned for the scheme.

 He died after being restrained by police while having a psychotic episode.